-If you have been wrongfully convicted of a crime, you have the right to take legal action to remedy your situation.
+You can take legal action to remedy your situation if you have been wrongfully convicted of a crime.
 However, it is not easy to overturn a court’s decision, and the legal technicalities can become very overwhelming.

 That’s where Airington Law comes in.
 We are a diverse team of women attorneys who take a compassionate approach to criminal law and apply a heavy focus on customer service and satisfaction.
 Whatever you have been wrongfully convicted of, we will do our best to help you obtain relief to remedy the situation.

 Virginia law allows wrongfully convicted individuals to obtain monetary relief if they have been unfairly incarcerated.
 More specifically, under Virginia law (§ 8.01-195.11.), any person who is convicted of a felony and is wrongfully incarcerated for the felony may be awarded compensation in an amount equal to 90% of the Virginia per capita personal income for each year of incarceration.

 You should be paid an initial lump sum of 20% of the compensation award, with the remaining 80% to be used by the State Treasurer to purchase an annuity to provide equal monthly payments to you over 25 years.
 If your life expectancy is less than 25 years, the annuity period will be equal to your life expectancy.
 However, if you are 60 or older or are terminally ill, you may be paid 100% of the compensation as a lump sum.
 In the context of this provision, "terminally ill" means that you have a medical prognosis certified by a licensed physician that your life expectancy is five years or less.

 As a wrongfully incarcerated individual, you will also receive a transition assistance grant of $15,000, which may be deducted from any award received pursuant to the above.
 In addition, you should receive reimbursement of up to $10,000 for tuition for career and technical training within the Virginia community college system if you have completed the training.

 Appeal Your Conviction